 - add beauty.

-Okay, now that you know the why, let’s learn how to choose the right seam finish for the job…
+Okay, now that you know the why, let’s learn how to choose the right seam or edge finish for the job…

-The right seam finish depends on two things:
+The right seam or edge finish depends on three things:

 So if you’re ready, let’s finish our seams…